 My stomach was full of butterflies, my chest was tight and stressed, my head was spinning with all the possibilities of what was going to happen to me.
-I arrived at the Queen Alexandra Hospital Portsmouth, was given my own room with a bathroom (thankfully) and waited of my consultant.
+I arrived at the hospital and waited for my consultant.
 Firstly, he decided to remind me that 50% of people that are admitted to hospital as I was usually end up having surgery.
 So while he was talking to a surgeon, I was told to do my homework.
-This was terrifying.
 I didn’t really accept just how much of an impact this was going to make on my life or just how serious UC actually is until surgery became my next step.
 So, the week started with surgery being my only option and for anyone to hear that your life and your body is going to change so drastically I just didn’t know what to think or how to feel.

-Over the course of the week I went through a sigmoidoscopy, some seriously strong steroids being pumped directly into my bloodstream (which left me with an almighty moonface), the first batch of IV therapy in the form of infliximab, and a blood transfusion to help the anaemia after an infusion of iron did absolutely nothing.
-I was being very closely monitored with blood being taken before the sun had even woken up, a blood thinning injection that is the worst thing in the world (it really hurts), and my vitals being checked every hour.
-I was like a pin cushion.
+Over the course of the week I went through a sigmoidoscopy, some seriously strong steroids being pumped directly into my bloodstream (which left me with an almighty moonface), the first batch of IV therapy and a blood transfusion to help the anaemia (after an infusion of iron did absolutely nothing).
+I was being very closely monitored with blood being taken before the sun had even woken up and my vitals being checked every hour.